aayushgambhir2023/DA-Project-1/README.md

 1.
 2.
 3.
 4. What Budget Categories have higher variation the most in terms of Revenue?
    What Budget Categories have increased the most in terms of costs?
-What Budget Categories present the the biggest increase in the contribution of the city's results?
-4.2 ???
-Out of the three most common progression models which one results the closest to approved budget of the next 5 years?
+   What Trends can be observed amongst the most and less profitable city programs?

 5.
 6. Does the area demographic affect the budget allocation?
 7.